simonambridge/NuoDB-Kafka-SparkStreaming/README.md

-<h2>Clone the NCFP repository</h2>
+## Clone the NCFP repository

-The first step is to clone this repo to a directory on the machine where you installed NuoDB:
+The first step is to clone this repo to a directory on the machine where you have previously installed NuoDB as described above:
 ```
 $ git clone https://github.com/simonambridge/NCFP
 ```

-<h2>Data Model</h2>
+## Data Model

 To create this schema and the tables described below, run the create schema script:
 ```